 No travel: Traveling takes a lot of time, and it is always a pain getting to and from your destination.
 Avoid all the frustration and headaches and spend more time doing what you actually want to do.
 Moreover, you don’t have to worry about getting the virus.

 Hometown giveback: Now more than ever, it’s important to be putting our money back into our communities.
 Explore your area and support local small businesses.
 From small shops to restaurants, you can help put money in your neighbors’ pockets while trying out something you might not have experienced before.
-You can do all these as long as you follow the health protocols put in place by the authorities.

 A staycation can be anything from simply taking a break from your busy life and relaxing at home to filling your day with activities that you wouldn’t normally do in your hometown or city.
 Whatever it may be, make your staycation feel special by stepping outside of your normal routine and trying something that excites you.